Instant Pot Chicken Adobo

 - Red Bell Pepper

-We could sing praises all day about about why we love the Instant Pot, especially for easy dinners!
+We could sing praises all day about why we love the Instant Pot, especially for easy dinners!
 This appliance isn’t just for making quick work of typically long braised dishes like beef barbacoa or pork carnitas.
 It’s also great for quick weeknight dinners that don’t actually require much hands-on cooking.
 This Chicken Adobo dish is great for all of that.
 The recipe doesn’t require very much prep work aside from gathering some ingredients, chopping up the broccoli and red pepper and washing off some produce.
 All that means an easy delicious meal without much effort.

 How to Thicken the Sauce in an Instant Pot

-As much as we love the Instant Pot (see above) it doesn’t evaporate liquid like other cooking methods do, so if you want a rich and thick sauce you either need to reduce it or thicken it.
+As much as we love the Instant Pot (see above) it doesn’t evaporate liquid as other cooking methods do, so if you want a rich and thick sauce you either need to reduce it or thicken it.
 Our go-to method for thickening is to make a slurry with either tapioca or arrowroot starch and then add it to the sauce at the end of cooking and reduce until we’ve reached our desired consistency.

-The amount of liquid in your sauce is going to vary based off of how much liquid the chicken releases, so the amount of thickening and reducing you will need to do will vary too.
+The amount of liquid in your sauce is going to vary based on how much liquid the chicken releases, so the amount of thickening and reducing you will need to do will vary too.
 Know that the longer you cook your sauce, the more it will reduce and the more flavorful it will become.